mangod12/mangod12/README.md

 #### Currently

-🛠 Building **Blue** — internal platform powering CWI Studios' operations 🌱 Open to **backend / systems / AI engineering internships** where I can ship to real users from day one
+🛠 Building **Blue** — internal platform powering CWI Studios' operations 🌱 Open to **full stack / systems / AI engineering internships** where I can ship to real users from day one

 ---